slowernews/wisdom-tldr/README.md

 Be social.
 Don't [isolate](#on-neutrality-and-isolation) yourself.<br>
 A person starts to live when he can live outside himself.
 Be in the moment instead of being in your head.

+> *'To develop your intellectual powers at the expense of the social is to retard your own progress to mastery.'*

 > *'You’re never too old to make a friend.
 Always be looking for a new one.'*

 > *'If a buddy calls and needs to get a drink, go.
 No matter the hour, how busy you are, or what else you have going on.'*